hiroshimamiya/EPIB685/Assignment2.md

 **Accommodations**
-    -    Students with a medical condition(s) that prevents the submission of the written report by the due date should reach the instructor and the SAA - Student Accessibility & Achievement office (SAA https://www.mcgill.ca/access-achieve/).
+    -    Students with a medical condition(s) that prevents the submission of the written report by the due date and orally present the study should reach the instructor and the SAA - Student Accessibility & Achievement office (SAA https://www.mcgill.ca/access-achieve/).
 SAA will subsequently communicate with the instructor to implement the accommodation.
     -    Those with an acute medical or non-medical condition that impacts this assignment should reach the instructor as early as possible.